rdegges/rdegges-blog/articles/2012/become-a-better-programmer-monitoring.md

+---
-Title: Become a Better Programmer - Monitoring
+title: "Become a Better Programmer - Monitoring"
-Date: 2012-08-26
-Tags: programming
+date: "2012-08-26"
+tags: ["programming"]
+slug: "become-a-better-programmer-monitoring"
-Summary: One way to become a better programmer is to increase your usage of application monitoring software.
+description: "One way to become a better programmer is to increase your usage of application monitoring software.
 You'd be surprised how much you'll learn!
-My suggestion: use New Relic.
+My suggestion: use New Relic."
+---

 ![Grim Reaper Gesturing][]